allardbrain/sensehat-rainbow-hearts/README.md

 # Rainbow Hearts
 Using your Raspberry Pi and SenseHAT, make hearts appear on the LED matrix in a variety of colors!
-You can clone this repo to get the project up and running in a couple minutes (see below), or follow along with the tutorial.
+You can clone this repo to get the project up and running in a couple minutes (see below), or follow along with the tutorial if you want to learn how all the parts of the code work together.

 ## What You Need
 This tutorial assumes you have the following: